a11yproject/a11yproject.com/src/posts/what-is-wai.md

 Each WCAG guideline has success criteria broken down to three standards, A, AA, and AAA.
 AA is considered ideal support, and AAA is typically reserved for specialized audiences.

+## Accessible Rich Internet Applications

 [Accessible Rich Internet Applications](https://www.w3.org/WAI/standards-guidelines/aria/), or WAI-ARIA is also a guideline that was created by WAI to provide an accessible experience for custom coded interactive experiences.
 In particular, WAI-ARIA gives guidance on how to create accessible dynamic content and user interface components.

-For example, ARIA can help developers divide the page into sections, kind of like a tab of index, so it’ll be easier for people to navigate the page.
+For example, ARIA can help developers divide the page into sections, similar to a table of contents in a book, so it’ll be easier for people to navigate the page.
 ARIA defines ways for functionality of the assistive technology.
 With the help of WAI-ARIA guidance and rules, developers can make websites accessible to all users.

 Currently WAI-ARIA version 1.2 is under development.